Jose-IDO/audio-recorder-app/README.md

 2. Confirm the deletion in the dialog

 ### Searching Voice Notes
+### Favoriting Voice Notes

+1. Tap the **Favorite** button on any voice note
+2. A favorited note will show as **Favorited**
+3. Use the **All / Favorites** chips above the list to switch between all notes and only favorites

+### Renaming Voice Notes

+1. Tap the **Rename** button on a voice note
+2. A rename overlay appears on top of the app
+3. Enter the new name and tap **Save**
+4. The updated name is stored and used in lists and search

 1. Use the search bar at the top of the list
 2. Type to filter voice notes by name